thesupersonic16/DALTools/README.md

 # DALTools
-A collection of tools to help assist unpack and repack files for the PC version of DATE A LIVE: Rio Reincarnation
+A collection of tools aimed to help modify files from any DATE A LIVE Visual Novel mainly Rio Reincarnation.

-Thanks to Sajid for helping with the missing fields.
+## Download / Building
+If you are here to just use the tools, You can grab the [lastest release from GitHub][releases_url] or compile them yourself.

+**Releases**: You will need .NET Framework 4.6 or newer installed for them to run.

+**Building**: You will need Visual Studio 2019 (2017 might also work) installed with the .NET Framework 4.6 Targeting Pack installed.

 ## PCKTool
-PCKTool only takes in one argument which is the .pck file path for extracting or a directory to pack all the files back into a .pck
+PCKTool is a CLI tool which is designed to unpack and repack .pck archive seen in the DATE A LIVE Visual Novels.
+For PC/PS4 .pcks, you can unpack the archives by just dragging the archive file into PCKTool.exe.
+Repacking is the same process except you drag the archive folder into the executable.

+For Big Endian .pck(s) like the ones seen on the PS3, You will need to add the -e switch before the file path in the command line like ``PCKTool.exe -e Script.pck``

+Special thanks to Sajid for helping me with figuring out the missing fields.

 ## TEXTool
 TEXTool is a tool used to extract and rebuild Texture files.